 Skin care is vulnerable.

 In my mid 20’s, I developed adult acne.
 Despite years of ingredient research and helping clients in the treatment room, I could not figure out how to heal my own skin.
 In a society that places a lot of value in our physical appearance, imperfect skin can change the way we present ourselves to the world.
 I spent two years dreading looking in the mirror, crying at my reflection, and having my acne occupy the majority of my thoughts.
 I avoided socializing when I could, and when I couldn’t, I was shy and quiet - afraid to draw attention to myself.
-I changed my entire skin care routine and visited doctors, dermatologists, acne specialists and naturopaths.
+I changed my skin care routine and visited doctors, dermatologists, acne specialists and naturopaths.
 I was given enzymes, topical products, and even acne medication.
-I spent so much time and money searching for a cure, but nothing worked.
+Nothing worked.
 I looked in the mirror and felt helpless, ashamed, and angry.
 My skin was my enemy and every blemish felt like a punishment.

 I was exhausted.
 I needed to heal my skin, and more importantly, my self esteem.